 - Stop your diet if you observe any drop in milk production or supply.

 - Start your diet after your baby is three to six months old.

 - Observe your baby’s diaper for any change in stool production.

-- Keep an eye on your baby’s weight grain process.
+- Keep an eye on your baby’s weight gain process.

-Cutting carbohydrates from your diet may indeed help you lose that pregnancy fat, but on the contrary, too little carbs in the diet can reduce or impact your breastmilk production.
-It is important to find a balance.
-It is also important to keep track of the source of the carbs.
-Eating small amounts of unhealthy carbs will help you lose that weight but might cause other long-term complications.
+Cutting carbohydrates from your diet may indeed help you lose that pregnancy fat, but on the contrary, too little carbs in the diet can reduce or impact your breast milk production.
+It is crucial to find a balance.
+It is also essential to keep track of the source of the carbs.
+Eating small amounts of unhealthy carbs will help you lose that weight, but might cause other long-term complications.
 Instead, plan for yourself a balanced diet with enough green vegetables, whole grains, legumes, nuts, oils, and lean meats.